-We love peanut butter and if you do too, you are gonna be loving this smoothie for breakfast.
+We love peanut butter, and if you do too, you will love this smoothie for breakfast.

 Honestly, strawberries and bananas taste great but with the addition of peanut butter, it’s heavenly delicious!